 - Index of flat and scribbled icons representing McKinsey matrix categories.

-Check out practical guide on how to make your McKinsey matrix slides look nice:
+Check out a practical guide on how to make your McKinsey matrix slides look nice: